hawx/clive/README.md

 # clive

-Clive is a DSL for creating command line interfaces.
+Clive lets you easily create command line interfaces, from simply checking for the presence of a few flags to multiple command behemoths.

 ## Install